 Example.
 You rent a room in your house.
 The room is 12×15 feet, or 180 square feet.
 Your entire house has 1,800 square feet of floor space.
 You can deduct as a rental expense 10% of any expense that must be divided between rental use and personal use.
-If your heating bill for the year for the entire house was \$600, \$60 ($$600 \times 10\%$) is a rental expense.
+If your heating bill for the year for the entire house was \$600, \$60 (\$600 × 10%) is a rental expense.
 The balance, \$540, is a personal expense that you cannot deduct.

-Personal Use of Vacation Home or Dwelling Unit
+Personal Use of Dwelling Unit (Including Vacation Home)

-If you have any personal use of a vacation home or other dwelling unit that you rent out, you must divide your expenses between rental use and personal use.
+If you have any personal use of a dwelling unit (including vacation home) that you rent, you must divide your expenses between rental use and personal use.
 See Figuring Days of Personal Use and How To Divide Expenses, later.
-If your expenses for rental use are more than your rental income, you may not be able to deduct all of the rental expenses.
-See How To Figure Rental Income and Deductions, later.